July 18, 2025, 11:00 am | Read time: 5 minutes

 The evaluations showed that the composition of the gut flora changed significantly during the pistachio phase compared to the carbohydrate phase.
 In particular, “good” bacteria like Roseburia and Lachnospiraceae increased.
 These are considered particularly beneficial to health because they produce short-chain fatty acids, which serve as an energy source for intestinal cells.
 An example is butyrate, also known as butyric acid, which has been proven to contribute to gut health.
 Additionally, the researchers found that stool samples after the pistachio phase “showed fewer bacterial groups associated with less favorable metabolic outcomes,” according to Peterson.

 In summary, the study suggests that regular consumption of pistachios in the evening positively affects the gut microbiome.
 As an evening snack, the nuts could thus improve metabolic health.
-This is not far-fetched–the high-quality “inner values” of pistachios have long been known.
+This is not far-fetched—the high-quality “inner values” of pistachios are well known.
 In addition to high amounts of valuable unsaturated fatty acids, they contain a remarkable protein content for nuts.
-More information can be found here.

 Important Limitations

-The study was funded by the American Pistachio Growers (APG), an interest group of the U.S. pistachio industry.
-The authors emphasize that this did not influence the study design, data collection, or analysis.
-However, a potential conflict of interest should be considered when evaluating the results.
+The study was funded by the American Pistachio Growers (APG), an advocacy group for the U.S. pistachio industry.
+The authors emphasize that this did not influence the study design, data collection, or evaluation.
+However, a potential conflict of interest should be considered when assessing the results.

-Additionally, the small size of the study is a limitation.
+Another limitation is the small size of the study.
 Only 51 people participated, the majority of whom were male.
 Therefore, the results need to be supported by more extensive studies.
 And since only prediabetics were examined, doubts remain about the applicability to healthy individuals.
 Finally, the evaluation did not consider other factors that could influence the gut microbiome besides the impact of pistachios or carbohydrate-rich snacks in the evening.
 It is possible that participants engaged in other habits or measures during the test phases that positively or negatively affected the bacterial colonization in the gut.
 Lastly, it is not even guaranteed how strictly the participants adhered to the study guidelines, as the researchers did not monitor their evening routine.
-It is conceivable that they did not stick to the defined amount of cheese crackers, or perhaps they occasionally skipped the pistachio servings–various scenarios are possible.
+It is conceivable that they did not stick to the defined amount of cheese crackers or occasionally skipped the pistachio servings—various scenarios are possible.

 Conclusion